pism/pism/examples/jako/README.md

 works, see https://github.com/pism/regional-tools.

-Preprocess fine grid geometry data and coarse climate data
+Preprocess fine grid geometry data
 ----------

-Next we use a script that downloads and cleans the SeaRISE data, an 80 Mb file called `Greenland1km.nc`.
+Next we use a script that downloads and cleans the fine-grid SeaRISE data, an 80 Mb file called `Greenland1km.nc`.

     $ ./preprocess.sh